So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 We know it's not over in Harry Reid's eyes.

-He said so much, and he's now calling them domestic terrorists, and I think that the implication there is, of course, well, domestic terrorists will be prosecuted unless they were part of the weather underground and have some really high up political connections in this country.
+And I think that the implication there is, of course, well, domestic terrorists will be prosecuted unless they were part of the Weather Underground and have some really high up political connections in this country.

-Is that does that make sense, Elizabeth?
+Does that make sense, Elizabeth?

 Yes, but you know, we still have to stand up.

-Yeah, we have to stand up, and I think of people who have stood up and and thank you, Elizabeth, for your call.
+And I think of people who have stood up, and thank you, Elizabeth, for your call.

-Uh I think of people who have stood up and unfortunately paid a pretty heavy price for it.
+I think of people who have stood up and unfortunately paid a pretty heavy price for it.

-You know, some of the uh recent uh what's come to light thanks to some reporting from the Wall Street Journal on what's happening in Wisconsin and the dirty politics at play there from the people that just want to do everything they can to go after uh Scott Walker um political uh aids to go after Scott Walker in any capacity,
+You know, some of the recent what's come to light thanks to some reporting from the Wall Street Journal on what's happening in Wisconsin and the dirty politics at play there from the people that just want to do everything they can to go after Scott Walker political aides, to go after Scott Walker in any capacity, do anything they can to besmirch Republicans, conservatives, any GOP activist or affiliate inside the state of Wisconsin, including using these so-called John Doe orders,

 That's the kind of stuff you have to really keep an eye out for.

-If you're going to stand up, keep in mind that there are some uh tools the federal government has to silence dissenters, to essentially cordon you off as a subversive and make you an untouchable, you are in effect ostracized from society as a result of that.
+If you're going to stand up, keep in mind that there are some tools the federal government has to silence dissenters, to essentially cordon you off as a subversive and make you an untouchable.

-Ostracized in the old sense of no one's gonna talk to you, no one wants to deal with you.
+Ostracized in the old sense of no one's going to talk to you.

-Harry Reid calling the people that supported Clive and Bundy, domestic terrorists, seems to be exactly in line with that idea.
+Harry Reid calling the people that supported Clive and Bundy domestic terrorists seems to be exactly in line with that idea.

-Ostracize them, politicise it, make them untouchable, make them not worthy of respect from citizens if you believe Harry Reid, which I hope you don't do, but that's clearly what he's trying to accomplish with that kind of rhetoric.
+If you believe Harry Reid, which I hope you don't do, but that's clearly what he's trying to accomplish with that kind of rhetoric.

-Let's take uh Jonathan from Fayetteville, North Carolina.
+Let's take Jonathan from Fayetteville, North Carolina.

-Jonathan, you're on the Rush Limbaugh show.
+Jonathan, you're on the Rush Limboss show.

 This is Buck Sexton.

-Uh you were selling for Glenn.
+You were selling for Glenn.

 Thank you.